benhowdle89/js-idioms/_posts/2014-10-17-backbone-series-handling-asynchronous-data.markdown

 }
 {% endhighlight %}

-As you can see, we don't call `fetch` at all in our Router, but we just instantiate and pass it into our new View.
+As you can see, we don't call `fetch` at all in our Router, but we just instantiate the collection and pass it into our new View.

-Switching over to the implementation of what our `usersView` might look like:
+Switching over to the implementation of what our Views may look like:

 {% highlight javascript %}
 var usersView = Backbone.View.extend({
   initialize: function(){
-    this.listenTo(this.collection, "add", this.renderUser, this);
+    this.listenTo(this.collection, "add", this.renderUser);
   },

   renderUser: function(user){